Lexicon Devil

 Lexicon Devil is a three-song EP and the second release by American punk rock band the Germs.
 It was also the debut output of Slash Records, and of Geza X, both as a producer and as a recording engineer.
 The record was named after its leadoff song.

 Overview

-In the Germs, a man whose birth name was Paul Beahm served as singer and one of the principal songwriters.
-During the time of the Germs, Paul actually went by other names he made up for himself.
+In the Germs, Jan Paul Beahm served as singer and one of the principal songwriters.
+During the time of the Germs, Jan Paul actually went by other names he made up for himself.
 At the time of the band's debut single, he called himself Bobby Pyn.
 Bobby Pyn's persona on the single was the rather innocent "Sex Boy".
 On "Lexicon Devil," he reinvented his on-record persona as the much darker Darby Crash, who sings his fascistic mission statement in the self-mythologizing "Circle One", the guitar frenzy which opens the side B: